 Adjustable Height Chair For Elderly

-It allows them to sit comfortably without having to boost themselves up into the seat, the way you do with most bar stools.
+It allows them to sit comfortably without having to boost themselves up into the seat, the way you do with most bar stools / counter stools.

-Plus, having an adjustable kitchen stool for elderly users means the chair will be the correct height for the user means it takes less effort for them to stand up.
+Plus, having an adjustable kitchen stool for elderly users means the chair will be the correct height for the senior, so it will take less effort for them to stand up.

 The Drive Medical Kitchen Stool in the photo is a good example.